 Like guest posting, I’ll be looking at podcasts that focus on small business and entrepreneurship.
 I might look at self-publishing podcasts as well, but those are less likely to reach my target market, as my book is designed for entrepreneurs writing a nonfiction (probably a how-to) book, rather than the many self-publishing authors who are writing fiction and memoirs.

-I’ve been featured on a handful of podcasts in the past and haven’t noticed much direct traffic.
+A handful of podcasts featured me in the past and didn't deliver much direct traffic.
 However, Google Analytics can’t measure when someone listens to your interview on iTunes and then Googles your website after listening, so I’m taking those stats with a grain of salt.

 The major issue I see myself running into here is that I don’t have many existing relationships in this space, so it’s going to be more challenging to get a foot in the door.
 However, I do have a friend with many of these connections who may be able to help… I’ll let you know who he is and how we go after the launch.